Tuesday, 13 May 2025

 [A pause near Lake Price]

-Tim has been reassuring Libby that once we’ve left this busy-ish track, we will be heading off-track where, he says, “0.5% of walkers will ever go”.
+Tim has been reassuring Libby that once we’ve left this busy-ish track, we will be heading off-track to the February Plains where, he says, “0.5% of walkers will ever go”.
 Libby, who’s very fond of remote and un-peopled wilderness, smiles and gives Tim a thumbs up.
 But as we’re eating lunch, a walker wanders up the Arm River Track.
 We give a friendly wave, and he comes off the track towards us, presumably just to say a quick hello.

 [Lunch near the Arm River Track]